David Ben: Card Table Artifice (2014)

+Hocus Pocus (2016)

+In 2016, Ben wrote, performed and directed, Hocus Pocus which was produced by Magicana in collaboration with Soulpepper Theatre.
+In addition to his sleight-of-hand, Ben incorporated cinematic clips as well as video and voice-over work by spoken word artist La-Vane Kelly to forge a connection between magic words and the art of spoken word.
+Hocus Pocus ran in December 2016 for a limited-engagement at Soulpepper Theatre, and received warm reviews.

 Producer

 Ben produced a number of magic conventions, lectures and magic shows including NYCAN '83 (convention), a gathering of 300 magicians.
 In the same year, he also became one of the first to produce Penn & Teller in their two-man show at the Ritz Theatre in Toronto.

 In 2003, Ben started producing through Magicana, and in association with Allan Slaight, a conference called 31 Faces North in which he and Slaight invited thirty-one of the world's foremost experts and practitioners of magic and promising young magicians to participate in a four-day think-tank of magic.
 The attendees represented a who's who of magic including Guest of Honours: Jay Marshall (2003), Tommy Wonder (2003), Johnny Thompson (2004), Harry Riser (2004), Billy McComb (2005), Charles Reynolds (2005), Max Maven (2006), Bob White (2006), Roberto Giobbi (2007), Stephen Minch (2007), Ton Onosaka (2008), Herb Zarrow (2008), Michael Weber (2009), Bob Sheets (2009), Gaëtan Bloom (2010) and Jim Steinmeyer (2010).
 Filmmaker, Daniel Zuckerbrot recorded each session, all of which is now housed in the archives of Magicana.

 In 2009 Ben became Director of the Magic Collectors Association, publisher and editor of its journal, Magicol and the convention chair for the annual gathering, the Magic Collectors Weekend.
 2010 marked the 41st conference.
-Ben continues to serve as producer and Convention Chair of that event.
+Ben served as producer and Convention Chair of that event through 2017.

 In 2010, Ben was invited to program and produce the Masters of Magic series for Luminato, a festival of creativity and the arts held in Toronto.
 For Luminato 2010, he produced magicians Bob Sheets, The Mac King Comedy Show, Max Maven's Thinking in Person, and North American theatrical premiere of Spain's Juan Tamariz at the Panasonic Theatre.